Server Outage Notice: TheSeed.info is transfering to a new Server on Tuesday April 13th

 If Psalm 124 only spoke about the hostility of the world, the troubles of life and the snares of the evil one it would be a very discouraging Psalm, wouldn’t it?
 But the Psalm is just the opposite.
 In all the troubles, hardships, and sorrows of life our comfort is in knowing, first, that the Lord is on the side of believers.

 Did you notice the double use of the word “if” in verse 1 and 2?
-“If the Lord had not been on our side— let Israel say—if the Lord had not been on our side when men attacked us, when their anger flared against us, they would have swallowed us alive…”
+“If the LORD had not been on our side— let Israel say—if the LORD had not been on our side when men attacked us, when their anger flared against us, they would have swallowed us alive…”

 A New Testament counterpart to Psalm 124 is found in Romans 8:31.
 There the Apostle Paul, after describing the greatness of God and the power of His redeeming love, the indwelling of the Holy Spirit and the special relationship we have to the Father through faith in the Son, writes: “If God is for us, who can be against us...?”

 And most of you know what Paul goes on to say in the rest of Romans 8: “If God is for us, who can be against us?
-He who did not spare His own Son but gave Him up for us all, how will He not also with Him graciously give us all things?
+He who did not spare his own Son but gave him up for us all, how will he not also with him graciously give us all things?
 Who shall bring any charge against God’s elect?
 It is God who justifies.
 Who is to condemn?
 Christ Jesus is the one who died—more than that, who was raised—who is at the right hand of God, who indeed is interceding for us.
 Who shall separate us from the love of Christ?
 Shall tribulation, or distress, or persecution, or famine, or nakedness, or danger, or sword?

-“… No, in all these things we are more than conquerors through Him who loved us.
+… No, in all these things we are more than conquerors through him who loved us.
 For I am convinced that neither death nor life, nor angels nor rulers, nor things present nor things to come, nor powers, nor height nor depth, nor anything else in all creation, will be able to separate us from the love of God in Christ Jesus our Lord.”

 The Lord is indeed on the side of believers!
 That is one of the reasons why this Psalm is a Psalm of great comfort!